Nqobile-Buthelezi/banking-app/bin/README.md

 - **Fund Transfers**: Transfer money between accounts.
 - **Transaction History**: View all past transactions and filter by date or type.
 - **Admin Panel**: Admin users can manage accounts, view users' transactions, and more.
-- **Responsive Design**: Optimised for both desktop and mobile devices.
+- **Responsive Design**: Optimized for both desktop and mobile devices.

 ## Technologies Used